 To obtain Autodesk 360, visit Autodesk here.

-Autodesk have created a series of videos tutorials to guide you through the process of designing a drone in Fusion 360.
-The tutorials are aimed at complete novices, so even if you have never used Fusion 360 you will be able to follow the step-by-step guides and learn all the steps needed to then go on and design your own micro drone frame.
+Autodesk have created a series of videos tutorials to guide you through the process of designing a drone in either Fusion 360 or Tinkercad.
+The tutorials are aimed at complete novices, so even if you have never used these pieces of software, you will be able to follow the step-by-step guides and learn all the steps needed to then go on and design your own micro drone frame.